interstellaridea/seb_view_tool/README.md

 # SebViewTool

-> View specific methods for an application I use.
+> 1View specific methods for an application I use.

 ## Installation